 - Khaki/mauve-colored grandma flats

-- Unstylish jumper-type dresses (usually made of khaki or jean material)
+- Shapeless jumper-type dresses (usually made of khaki or jean material)

 Take a look at fabulous women over sixty like Susan Sarandon, Diane Sawyer, Barbara Walters, and you will notice that they keep the patterns to a minimum, tending to focus more on wearing solid colors.
-If you do decide to wear a pattern, keep it simple and consistent
+That’s not to say you can’t wear patterns.
+But when you do, keep it simple and consistent.

-I’m not taking about low rise, hootchie mama denim jeans, but a nice pair of trouser cut, straight leg or wide leg jeans look fabulous on older women.
-If you’re a bit larger on the bottom, try a trouser cut or boot cut jean, the flare will help draw attention away from your mid section and give you a slightly taller look, which is important as you get older.
-Also look for jeans with at least 2% spandex/lycra content- this will allow the jean to stretch to fit you and help to control any problem areas.
-Some brands to try- Gap, Banana Republic, Levi, Seven, UNIQLO, and Mossimo at Target.
+To clarify, I’m not taking about low rise, hootchie mama denim jeans.
+But, a nice pair of trouser cut, straight leg or wide leg jeans look fabulous on older women.
+If you’re a bit larger on the bottom, try a trouser cut or boot cut jean, as the flare will help draw attention away from your mid section and make you look slightly taller.

 If you’re a bit smaller on the bottom, then yes (gasp), you’re a perfect candidate for straight leg or skinny jeans (even if you have a bit of tummy).
 For those of you with a bit more of a tummy, try skinnies from brands like Old Navy and New York and Co as they have a bit higher rise (which will help it sit better on your waist).